emmaC11/F1-monza-token-system/README.md

 * As a first time user, I want to withdraw tokens from my account.
 * As a first time user, I want to transfer tokens to my friend.
 * As a first time user, I want to search for my friend on the system.
-* As a first time user, I want to view other attendees using the application.
+* As a first time user, I want to view other attendees using the system.

 ## Diagrams
 Use Case Diagram & Class Diagram developed using [Lucid Chart](https://lucid.app/lucidchart/ae7a1d80-d51b-4265-8c00-f8b68836fd6e/edit?beaconFlowId=C5E6AF6BD782FA24&invitationId=inv_38752bd1-bdde-4c7f-8d8d-eba843da0469&page=0_0#)